 - Return the pasta to the large pot.
-Add the oat milk, pasta water, vegan cheese, salt, pepper, garlic powder, onion powder and nutritional yeast.
-Stir on low heat until everything is melted and mixed together and the cheese sauce thickens up.1 teaspoon salt, 2 tablespoon vegan butter, 1 cup unsweetened extra creamy oat milk, 1 teaspoon garlic powder, 1 teaspoon onion powder, 3 tablespoon nutritional yeast, 2 cups vegan cheese
+Add the oat milk, pasta water, dijon mustard, vegan cheese, salt, pepper, garlic powder, onion powder and nutritional yeast.
+Stir on low heat until everything is melted and mixed together and the cheese sauce thickens up.½ teaspoon salt, 2 tablespoons vegan butter, 1 cup unsweetened extra creamy oat milk, 2 cups vegan cheese, 1 teaspoon garlic powder, 1 teaspoon onion powder, ¼ cup nutritional yeast, 1 tablespoon dijon mustard

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.